tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 MUST abort the connection with a "decrypt_error" alert.

-If the decrypted value's length is different from the advertised ESNIKeys.padded_length or the padding consists of any value other than 0, then the server MUST abort the connection with an "illegal_parameter" alert.
-Otherwise, the server uses the PaddedServerNameList.sni value as if it were the "server_name" extension.
+If the decrypted value's length is different from the cipher suite's hash_length, then the server MUST abort the connection with an "illegal_parameter" alert.
+Otherwise, the server searches its set of supported names for a name with a matching hash.
+If `num_labels` is less than or equal to `label_limit`, the server looks for a name whose hash is equal to `name_digest`.

+If `num_labels` is greater than `label_limit`, the server looks for a name consisting of `num_labels - label_limit` wildcard labels, followed by `label_limit` non-wildcard labels whose hash matches name_digest.
+Names containing wildcards between non-wildcard labels (e.g. a.*.b.example) are not supported, and partial-wildcard names at the same label (e.g. f*.example.com and g*.example.com) are not supported if they are in different certificates.
+To support names with different wildcard configurations on the same server, server operators MAY distribute multiple ESNIKeys that are identical except for `label_limit`.

+If no matching name is found, the server SHOULD select the default certificate.

+All the required hashes of supported names can be computed when those names are configured, so the name lookup process does not require performing any hash operations.

 Any actual "server_name" extension is ignored, which also means the server MUST NOT send the "server_name" extension to the client.

-Upon determining the true SNI, the client-facing server then either serves the connection directly (if in Shared Mode), in which case it executes the steps in the following section, or forwards the TLS connection to the backend server (if in Split Mode).
+Upon determining the server name, the client-facing server then either serves the connection directly (if in Shared Mode), in which case it executes the steps in the following section, or forwards the TLS connection to the backend server (if in Split Mode).
 In